barbararcbf12/ts-triangles/README.md

-Tradeshift challenge
+# Tradeshift challenge

-What does this application does?
+## What does this application do?

 Single page application which determines the type of a triangle with three inputs for the lengths of its sides, given by the user.

-The application was developed making use of:
+## The application was developed making use of:
 - ReactJS
 - Redux
 - Redux Thunk middleware (for async requests)
 - Jest

-How was my process of development
+## How was my process of development

 I started by planning the application and implemented a quick "prototype" in HTML with Javascript/jQuery (html-VERSION folder).